vector-of-bool/bpt/docs/guide/interdeps.rst

         ],
     }

-When ``dds`` attempts to build a project, it will first build the dependency solution by iteratively scanning the dependencies of the containing project and all transitive dependencies.
+When ``bpt`` attempts to build a project, it will first build the dependency solution by iteratively scanning the dependencies of the containing project and all transitive dependencies.